damarla99/fiction-api-web-application/README.md

     "password": "demo123"
   }'

-# 4. Copy the "access_token" from response
+# 4. Copy the "token" from response
 export TOKEN="<paste-your-token-here>"

 # 5. Create a fiction